 Use of Randomized Controlled Trial and Quasi-Experimental Design

 We are not evaluating the Home Energy Rebate Program via a randomized controlled trial because the program was not designed with randomly assigned treatment and control groups.
+We are not using quasi-experimental design consumption data because this program contains many unique measures with significant cross-participation.
+In this case, quasi-experimental consumption data analysis would produce savings estimates for bundles of commonly-installed measures, rather than for each measure individually, which is not the desired output for analysis.

 Net Impact Evaluation